MicrosoftDocs/learn/learn-pr/iot/explore-iot-hub-monitoring/includes/1-introduction.md

 * Configure alerts for IoT Hub metrics.
 * Trigger alerts and verify records in the diagnostics log.

-By the end of this module, you will be able to configure IoT Hub monitoring and log alerts.
+By the end of this module, you'll be able to configure IoT Hub monitoring and log alerts.